maclobdell/ftf2016/instructions.md

-# SX Create: Making music on a microcontroller, instructions
+# FTF: Making music on a microcontroller, instructions

 Welcome to our session at FTF!
 If you have any questions, please just give a shout out to to the ARM and NXP folks supporting the class.
 We're here to help everyone make the most of today.